-It’s likely the idea of working alongside your competitors on roles makes you wince.
+It’s likely the idea of working alongside your competitors on roles makes you shudder.
 Recruitment is a competitive industry, so this is never going to be a strategy that works for everyone.

 But what if I told you that with the right partnerships in place, working with your competitors can bring you huge gains?